 Value at Risk per main exposure currencies

-As described in the caption “Foreign currency risks,” the Group’s Finance Committee, which meets on a monthly basis, monitors the Group’s interest risk positions and acts as a decision-taking body for the Group in this respect.
+As described in the caption “Foreign currency risks”, the Group’s Finance Committee, which meets on a regular basis, monitors the Group’s interest risk positions and acts as a decision-taking body for the Group in this respect.

 The Group’s Treasury Policy also covers the management of interest rate risks.
-As for foreign currency risks, the Group’s Risk Management department supervises the compliance of the treasury interest rate risk management strategy with the Group’s Treasury Policy and reports the status periodically to the Group’s CFO, who informs the AFRQCC in their quarterly meetings.
+The the Head of Group Treasury & Tax reports the status periodically to the Group’s CFO, who informs the AFRQCC in their quarterly meetings.
 The AFRQCC approves requests from the Group Finance Committee on important treasury matters, including interest rate risks, and provides recommendations thereon to the Board of Directors, which is the highest approval authority for all Group treasury matters.

 The following schedule provides an overview of all interest-bearing items per year-end closing: